Ballinamallard: History

 repaired within".
 In 1629 the old graveyard at Kilskeery and Magheracross was officially united with Kilskeery parish.

-Religion was important through the 18th century.
+Christian religion was important through the 18th century.
 In 1704, Rev N Browne, Rector of Kilskeery, translated the Prayer Book into Irish.
-In 1766 Magheracross Parish split from Kilskeery and in 1769 John Wesley visited the area bringing Methodism.
+In 1766, Magheracross parish split from Kilskeery and in 1769 John Wesley visited the area bringing Methodism.
 Coa Chapel was built in 1770.
-Ballinamallard Church of Ireland was built in 1785 and the Methodist Hall was constructed in 1800.
-The Present Church of Ireland was built in 1844.
+Ballinamallard Church of Ireland church was built in 1785 and the Methodist Hall was constructed in 1800.
+The present Church of Ireland was built in 1844.

 The 18th century also saw non-religious developments, Magheracross House was built in 1740 and the Ballinamallard bridge was built in 1750.
-1783 saw the Repeal of Poyning's Law and the Birth of Orange Peggy.
+1783 saw the Repeal of Poyning's Law and the birth of Orange Peggy.

 In the early 20th century, thousands of Cooneyites or "Dippers", followers of Edward Cooney and William Irvine, flocked to religious conventions at Crocknacrieve House near Ballinamallard.
 Converts were baptised by immersing them in Lough Erne or tributary rivers, events which attracted large crowds and international attention.

 On the 16 October 1943 a Royal Air Force, Consolidated PBY Catalina (AH551) flying boat had departed RAF Killadeas on a training.
 The aircraft crashed into a hillside near Ballinamallard after the crew failed to recover from a practice stall.
 Eight of the Ten crew died in the crash.